 Part 3: An Intentional DBT-Informed Community

-All members of Stonewater staff, including non-clinical team members, are trained in basic DBT principles.
+All members of Stonewater’s direct care staff are trained in basic DBT principles.
 Every DBT therapy session is led, guided by, or attended by two DBT-trained staff members.
 They can employ DBT techniques within therapeutic exercises and utilize DBT skills to defuse emotionally charged situations.

 ADOLESCENT RECOVERY AT STONEWATER